 For Term I you will find the dates of your first day of class in the respective course syllabus.

-German courses: If you have registered for a German course that requires a certain level of prior knowledge, your first day of class begins with a short interview in which the instructors will assess your speaking skills.
-Together with the online placement test this interview will help to make sure that you are placed in the course which best suits your language proficiency level.
+German courses: If you have registered for a German course that requires a certain level of prior knowledge, your first day of class may in some cases begin with a short interview which will help the instructors to assess your speaking skills.
+Together with the online placement test and the detailed questionnaire, this interview will help to make sure that you are placed in the course which best suits your language proficiency level.

 About four weeks before the FUBiS term begins, you will receive an e-mail with account data to Distributed Campus, the internet portal of Freie Universität Berlin for international students.
 On Distributed Campus, you will find important pre-departure information including a student guide with details about the day of arrival, directions to your accommodation, a detailed overview of the FUBiS program, and other tips to help you prepare yourself for the FUBiS term (information about the campus, libraries, emergency phone numbers etc.).
 Please print out the student guide and bring it with you to Berlin.

 In addition, some professors give recommendations for further reading which is not included in the reader.
 More information on suggested readings can be found in the respective course description (syllabus) on the FUBiS website.
 Please note that the purchase of additional literature occurs voluntarily and is not a course requirement.